BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 If we use delete[] on a single item, we can fuck things up.
 Even an array of 1 is different than a single object in terms of the memory layout.

 Therefore, we should always match [new [] and delete[] .
-This can get weird in tyepdef.
+This can get weird in typedef.
 We might typedef an array[], and then we have no problems calling new on it, but when we call delete we mess up, as we should have been using delete[].

 </details>